hekar/blog/source/_posts/2019-08-20-how-I-stopped-hopping.md

 2. Stop customizing your environment
     - Operating systems are meant for running applications.
 Installing themes or customizations is not a use case.
 It's a form of procrastination.
 3. Use your computer for performing tasks; as a means to an end
     - Treat your computer as a "Workstation".
 Computers are meant to do work.
-Avoid using them as a mechanism for entertainment or wasting time.
+Avoid using them as a mechanism for entertainment or time wasting.

 Unfortunately I no longer have that TurboLinux disc anymore, but it holds an important part in my memory of the not only the introduction to Linux, but as the precursor to what would become an interest in software development.